 DES 484 Senior / Degree Interaction Design Project (5 Credits)

 General Education Requirements

 English Composition (5 Credits)

 Foreign Language (0-15 Credits)

 Visual, Literary, and Performing Arts; Individuals and Societies; Natural World

 More details about General Education requirements are outlined in the Overview of Requirements for an Undergraduate Degree

 In addition to the above listed general education requirements and major coursework, students take elective courses across the curriculum to supplement their education.
 The number of elective credits vary from student to student depending on variations in course of study.
 Students must take at least as many electives as complete the difference between general education requirements, major requirements, and the 180 credit minimum to graduate from the UW.

 Prospective majors should plan to take DES 166 in their freshmen year.
 During the sophomore year, all design majors (VCD, ID and IxD) enroll in a shared series of studio courses.
 Major selection occurs at the end of Sophomore Year, and is based upon performance in the Design Sophomore Studios.

-Please note: With the exception of DES 166, DES 208, DES 383, DES 387, and DES 483 all Design courses are reserved for majors only during the regular school year.
-Non-majors and non-matriculated students are welcome during the summer quarter.
+Please note: All Design courses are reserved for majors only during the regular school year.
+Non-majors and non-matriculated students are welcome to register for Design classes during summer quarter.